 So, you think that if you’ve done one safari, you’re good to go?!
 Wrong!
 One safari will only whet your appetite.
 We recommend you start small, with a driving safari and then work your way on up with a walking safari and even a self-drive safari.
 You could go on a safari 20 times and there will still be something awesome to see that you haven’t yet seen.

-Myth 14.
-The Big Five are a Must
+Myth #14.
+Seeing The Big Five are a Must

 We did an entire blog post on what to wear during a safari, but we’ll tell you the gist of it here: you need to wear colors that will blend you into the background as to not to disturb the animals.
 Great colors aside from khaki are green and beige.
 Avoid black because it can attract the tse tse fly.
 Wear comfortable shoes and sunscreen and you’re good to go!

-Myth 17.
-I Get to Pet a Lion
+Myth #17.
+I Get to Pet a Lion (or Other Wild Animals)